The Formosan Christian Church of Dallas

 2.4 First vacation during the first year of service shall be taken after serving the Church for six months.

 2.5 Vacation time accrued each year shall be taken within the same year, and can not be accumulated.
-Exceptions to this rule shall be presented to, reviewed, and approved by the Executive Council Committee.
+Exceptions to this rule shall be presented to, reviewed, and approved by the Deacons Committee.

 2.6 Vacation schedule shall be presented to and approved by the Executive Council Committee 4 weeks in advance.
-Special cases may be approved by the chairperson of the Executive Council Committee.
+Special cases may be approved by the chairperson of the Deacons Committee.

 2.7 At termination of service, vacation days earned but not used shall be reimbursed and pro-rated based on the current year salary level.